 Companies with large marketing departments and excellent budget options can easily hire full-time social media management teams.
 But some companies don't have the capacity, though they still require social media services.

-When hiring someone to do the work needed, there is no need for a full-time employee.
+When hiring someone to do the work needed, there is no need for a full-time employee, and that's where platforms like Upwork, Dormzi, or Fiverr come in handy.
 The nature of social media management is that it requires several hours of work each day and can therefore, be done by social media management freelancers.

 When a business, agency, or individual chooses to hire a freelance manager, they must consider following the long term vision for the social media activity, particularly if it requires building a brand and customer loyalty.